INFORMATION STATEMENT* Mission Saver Account

 How your investment works:

-The Mission Saver Account and 31 Day Mission Saver Account are debentures issued by the Roman Catholic Trusts Corporation for the Diocese of Melbourne ABN: 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.
-The balance held in your Mission Saver Account or 31 Day Mission Saver Account is a debt owed to you by us with a promise to return your principal sum and interest.
+Debentures are issued by the Roman Catholic Trusts Corporation for the Diocese of Melbourne ABN: 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.
+The balance held in your Mission Saver Account is a debt owed to you by us with a promise to return your principal sum and interest.

 Who can invest in the Mission Saver Account?

-The Mission Saver Account is only available to a person or entity who is a Catholic Employee (see below).
+The Mission Saver Account is only available to a person who is an employee of a Catholic organisation.

-‘Catholic Organisations’ are those organisations listed in the Catholic Directory www.catholicdirectory.com.au/ including (Catholic education, orders, public juridic persons, congregations, clergy / training clergy).
+A ‘Catholic Organisations’ are those organisations listed in the Catholic Directory www.catholicdirectory.com.au/ including Diocesan agencies, Catholic education, orders, public juridic persons, and congregations.

-If you are no longer eligible for a Mission Saver Account (for example, you are no longer employed by a Catholic Organisation), you must promptly notify us by no later than 10 working days of cessation of your eligibility.
+If you are no longer eligible for a Mission Saver Account (i.e.: you are no longer employed by a Catholic Organisation), you must promptly notify us by no later than 10 working days of cessation of your employment.

 Once we receive your notification, your Mission Saver Account will be converted to a 31 Day Mission Saver Account and you will need to give us 31 days’ notice before you can withdraw your money.
 You will also need to sign an Investor Acknowledgement Statement (see below).